Waste Disposal Vouchers

 How much waste for each voucher?

-Each voucher will entitle the holder to dispose of up to a heaped tandem trailer (8x5) of segregated waste, each voucher has a value of up to $80.
+Each voucher will entitle the holder to dispose of up to a heaped tandem trailer (8x5) of segregated waste.

 What if I only have a single bag of rubbish?